MicrosoftDocs/windows-powershell-docs/docset/windows/webapplicationproxy/Set-WebApplicationProxyConfiguration.md

 ```

 ### -UserIdleTimeoutSec
-Specifies the inactivity time interval, in seconds, after which Web Application Proxy will redirect user to AD FS.
+Specifies the inactivity time interval, in seconds, after which Web Application Proxy will redirect users to AD FS.

 ```yaml
 Type: UInt32